ealmuneyeer/AzureCommunicationEmailService/README.md

-# Azure Communication Services Email Tesrting Tool
+# Azure Communication Services Email Testing Tool
  This is an unofficial tool for testing the [Azure Communication Services Email Service](https://learn.microsoft.com/en-us/azure/communication-services/concepts/email/prepare-email-communication-resource).
 There are no guarantees it is free of bugs

 ## Description: -